embEDUx/documentation/src/background/design/linux.md

 # Linux Design
-**(work in progress)**
+From the [requirements](../requirements.md) we can derive the following design criteria.

 ## Sources
-As directly derived from the [requirements](../requirements.md) the mainline sources of **Linux** must be used.
+The mainline sources of **Linux** must be used.
 However there can't be any restriction to a specify version.
 To be able to run any platform with the mainline sources of **Linux** the possibility of applying user patches during build has to be considered.

 ## Repository
 A repository for each platform is needed.
 It might also be necessary to build